Nerd Mr Butter

 December 10, 2020

-Donor stewardship sounds complex, but it simply refers to the steps your organization takes after a donor gives a gift to ensure you get another one.
-When you thank your donor, update them on the impact of their gift, and follow up with them to deepen that relationship, you’re “stewarding” their next gift.
+Donor stewardship may sound complex, but it simply refers to the steps your organization takes after a donor gives to ensure future giving.
+You steward donors when you thank them, update them on the impact of their gift, and follow up to deepen the relationship.

-For many nonprofits and fundraising groups, their donor stewardship programs focus on goals like increasing their donors’ gift size or getting new givers to donate a second time.
-However, the ultimate goal of stewardship is to create meaningful, long-term relationships with your supporters.
-Start off on the right foot with the three stewardship basics below.
+For many organizations, donor stewardship programs focus on goals like increasing donors’ gift sizes.
+However, the ultimate goal of stewardship is to build meaningful, long-term relationships with your supporters.

 • Major donors and planned givers